 We met most of our goals because the game offers functioning, challenging, and engaging multiplayer obstacles, with unique roles for the two characters, requiring them to work together and collaborate to succeed and overcome each level.
 The game begins at the start screen, which leads to the menu page.
 Selecting the 'Start Game' button will show and start the prologue stage, followed by progressions through levels 1, 2, and 3, leading into the climax stage.
-Additionally, there is a popup reading comprehension question at the beginning of levels 1 and 2.
+Additionally, there are a total of 10 reading comprehension questions that are very similar to the ones found in previously released 3rd grade reading SOL questions.
 However, we were unable to track teacher output, such as how long each player played, who they played with, and how well they performed in the reading comprehension tests.